SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/00-Problem.md

 | 20 | |

 ### Comment
-- All employees can answer 15 people per hour.
+- All employees can answer the questions of 15 people per hour
-- After the first hour there are 5 people left to be answered.
+- After the first hour, the questions of 5 people remain to be answered
 - All people will be answered in the second hour.

 ### Example